walnuthq/madara-docs/docs/quickstart/run_localchain.md

 It may take half an hour to prepare the image for the first time.
 Wait for that to finish.

-After that, congratulations, you now have a fully functioning local chain running!
+Congratulations, you now have a fully functioning local chain running!
 Next, you may want to [interact](use_localchain) with the chain.